 Owners generally have nothing but praise for the third generation Tiger 1200 and there’s a devoted online following at www.tiger-explorer.com or various UK Facebook groups.
 Its reliability record is enviable and its equipment and accessory options second to none.
 It might have taken a while to get there but the big Tiger is now the true GS-rival it always promised to be.

 Ride quality & brakesNext up: Engine

-At slow speed you are aware that the Tiger is taller and heavier than its rivals by about 20kg (Triumph won’t admit a wet weight), but the updated riding position helps mask this by moving the bars closer to your body, putting you more in control.
-However once on the go the semi-active suspension delivers such a lovely plush ride you quickly forget the extra weight and it feels just as agile as its rivals while the Metzeler Tourance Next E tyres deliver bags of grip and the up and down quickshifter is faultless.
+At slow speed you’re aware that the Tiger is taller and heavier than its rivals by about 20kg (it’s hard to be exact as Triumph don’t reveal a wet weight) but the updated riding position helps mask this by moving the bars closer to your body so putting you more in control.
+However, once on the go the semi-active WP suspension delivers such a lovely ride you quickly forget the extra weight – the ride quality and handling is sublime and the big Tiger feels just as agile as its rivals.
+The Metzeler Tourance Next E tyres, meanwhile, deliver bags of grip and the up and down quickshifter is faultless, too.

 EngineNext up: Reliability

-Yes it’s more powerful than the GS, but that’s not the point, what makes Triumph’s triple stand out is a superb throttle connection and overall feeling of quality.
+Yes, the Tiger 1200 is more powerful than the GS (although the latest BMW R1250GS is now up to 134bhp) – but that’s not the point.
+What makes Triumph’s triple stand out is a superb throttle connection and overall feeling of quality.
 The transition from a closed throttle to a partially open one is incredibly smooth and the triple motor is vibe-free and oh so easy-going thanks to its abundant mid-range as well as pleasingly zingy up the top end.
 It just feels a classy unit and this impression of refinement is further enhanced by Triumph’s clever use of technology.